What is MCAT

 Scoring the MCAT Test:

 The three sections i.e. Physical Sciences, Biological Sciences and Verbal Reasoning sections will be scored on a 15-point scale each, while the Writing Section is scored twice on a scale of 1 to 6 and is averaged.
-The raw score is then converted to an alphabetical scale and given a letter score from J through T. While you have understood what is MCAT?
-It is important to bear in mind that to take the MCAT you should complete your course in Physics, Chemistry, Biology, Mathematics and English.
-For gaining admission to medical school, MCAT will only be one of the many factors which will be considered; nevertheless, it is one of the major decisive factors for gaining admission.
-Beginning your preparation for the test with an understanding of what is MCAT is definitely the first step.
+The raw score is then converted to an alphabetical scale and given a letter score from J through T. While you have understood this question, it is important to bear in mind that to take the test you should complete your course in Physics, Chemistry, Biology, Mathematics and English.
+For gaining admission to medical school, the test will only be one of the many factors which will be considered; nevertheless, it is one of the major decisive factors for gaining admission.
+Beginning your preparation for the test with an understanding of the question is definitely the first step.
 For more details on the different test sections log onto https://www.aamc.org/students/applying/mcat/preparing/.

 Terms and Conditions